Indemnification Clauses Explained: What They Mean and Why They Matter

 In plain English, indemnification means: "If someone sues me because of something you did, you’re paying for it."

-It’s different from a limitation of liability, which caps damages between the two parties to the contract.
-Indemnification covers third-party claims — lawsuits, regulatory actions, and demands from people or entities outside the contract.
+It’s different from a limitation of liability, which caps damages between the two contract parties.
+Indemnification covers third-party claims — lawsuits, regulatory actions, and demands from people outside the contract.

 Mutual vs one-sided indemnification

 In a mutual indemnification clause, each party agrees to cover the other for claims arising from their own actions.
-This is the market standard and the fairest approach.
+This is the market standard.

 Common indemnification triggers